 Anna Milleret-Godet speaks to L’Express about a reform proposed by one of the candidates in the French presidential election, concerning consequences of an unfair dismissal.

 Recently, legitimate businesses have begun to recognize the potential value of distributed ledger technology as a stand-alone technological innovation with numerous beneficial uses, including, among other things, preventing money laundering.
-In this article, Christian Everdell and Daniel Mandell examine some of the potential beneficial uses of Blockchain technology to prevent crime.
+In this article, Christian Everdell examines some of the potential beneficial uses of Blockchain technology to prevent crime.

 In this article, C&G Partner Franck Le Mentec discusses the 2016 fiscal year for the United Kingdom, with particular focus on the strengthening of measures to increase investment attractiveness, the introduction of new anti avoidance measures, the conclusion of new tax treaties, the jurisprudential reconsideration of management packages, and the impacts of Brexit on taxation in both the United Kingdom and partner countries.